Using a HELOC to Finance Solar in Calgary: Rates, Returns & Why It’s a Smart Investment

 Understanding Solar’s Return on Investment (IRR)

-To evaluate solar properly, it helps to look at its Internal Rate of Return (IRR).
+To properly evaluate solar, it helps to look at its Internal Rate of Return (IRR).
 IRR measures the annual return an investment generates over its lifetime.
+In simple terms, it shows how efficiently solar converts upfront costs into long-term savings.

 A Realistic Calgary Solar IRR Example